testdouble/testdouble-jest/README.md

 **`td.replace(moduleName[, manualStub])`**

-Once you've initialized testdouble-jest in your test run, `td.replace()` will be able to replace modules just as it does in any other test runner.
+Once you've initialized testdouble-jest in your test run, `td.replace()` will be able to replace modules just as it does in any other test runner (as of tetsdouble@3.5.0).
 Functionally, it's delegates to `td.mock()`, but behaves just as it [always has](https://github.com/testdouble/testdouble.js#module-replacement-with-nodejs) for module replacement.